Kaiju in battle for Gojira-san so mighty oouaah!

 The human element of every Godzilla movie consists of a Scientist, a Soldier, and an Annoying Kid.
 The Scientist is Bryan Cranston (BREAKING BAD), replaced in the second act with Ken Watanabe (INCEPTION); the soldier is Aaron Taylor-Johnson (KICK-ASS), and the annoying kid is represented by a tolerable little Japanese boy that Taylor-Johnson must protect on a train ride.
 Cranston must sacrifice his wife, Juliette Binoche, to a nuclear reactor; Taylor-Johnson is his son, Lieutenant Ford Brody (was the name Chunk Manswallow taken?), growing up with the pain of seeing nuclear funnels crumbling from far away, knowing his parents were working under them… The first scenes of GODZILLA 2014 are all about personal loss.
 Buffed Ford finds himself trying to save his dad, his country, and his own family (wife Elizabeth Olsen and son), battling creatures from the radioactive depths of Earth.
 And this time – they’re not wearing rubber suits…

 It’s commendable that the filmmakers put this much production value and poignancy into the human-interest stories.
 Problem is: wives dying, estranged sons and reputations lost have absolutely nothing to do with giant creatures stalking the Earth.
-Every single thing humans did in this movie was utterly inconsequential to the actions of the giant creatures and their fates.
+Every single thing humans do in this movie is utterly inconsequential to the actions of the giant creatures and their fates.
 Humans didn’t even have to BE in this movie!
 No matter that Cranston “discovered” creatures “talking” via EMP, no matter that Watanabe tracked an alpha predator from the depths of the ocean; it’s like discovering gravity – it’s going to function whether you like it or not and whether you can identify its inverse square laws or not.
 Likewise, when two eight-legged MUTOs (Massive Unidentified Terrestrial Organisms) emerge to spawn, they will do so whether humans approve or not, and will walk through buildings and nuclear attacks to get it done.
 These creatures are the true meaning of Too Big To Fail.
-Literally nothing man-made can stop them, not even nukes, Mankind’s ace in the hole and Republicans’ answer to everything from oil wars to swatting a mosquito.
+Literally nothing man-made can stop them, not even nukes, Mankind’s ace in the hole and American Military’s answer to everything from oil wars to swatting a mosquito.

 In this new zilla canon, scientist Vivienne (Sally Hawkins) explains these creatures were not created by nuclear activity – nukes were used to try to kill them in the 1950s.
 But the creatures feed on nuclear radiation – so how much egg do the atomic nations have on their faces now?

-The awakened MUTOs seek radiation sources without any maliciousness toward the human species, not even acknowledging the humans around them at all; going about their business trying to subsist and mate – like you or I – and not doing anything “wrong.”
+The awakened MUTOs seek radiation sources without any malice toward the human species, not even acknowledging the humans around them at all; going about their business trying to subsist and mate – like you or I – and not doing anything “wrong.”
 And another giant animal is following them… [drum roll] Dr. Serizawa (Watanabe, named after the scientist in the original GODZILLA) identifies the daikaiju from eons past, “We call him… Gojira!”
 Did everyone hear that clearly?
 How about you guys in the back?
 What about you army grunts?
 You heard me say “Gojira,” right?
 Apparently not, as everyone immediately starts calling the alpha predator “Godzilla” –what the–?